Ahmed al-Ghamdi: Attacks

-His brother Hamza al-Ghamdi purchased Ghamdi's ticket online for United Airlines Flight 175 on August 29 or August 30, after buying his own.
+His brother Hamza al-Ghamdi purchased al-Ghamdi's ticket online for United Airlines Flight 175 on 29 or 30 August, after buying his own.
 He listed a Mail Boxes Etc. address for Ahmed al-Ghamdi.

 The brothers stayed at the Charles Hotel in Cambridge, Massachusetts.
 On September 8, they checked out of the hotel, and moved into the Days Hotel on Soldiers Field Road in Brighton, where they remained up until the day of the attacks.

-On the morning of September 11, 2001, Ahmed al-Ghamdi left the hotel with his brother, the two of them sharing a taxicab to get to Logan International Airport.
+On the morning of September 11 2001, Ahmed al-Ghamdi left the hotel with his brother, the two of them sharing a taxicab to get to Logan International Airport.
 There, al-Ghamdi showed his Virginia ID Card as identification, and boarded Flight 175 where he sat the furthest back of the hijackers, in seat 9D, helped to hijack it, and assisted as the plane crashed into the World Trade Center.
 The brothers pushed the passengers and crew to the back of the plane while Fayez Banihammad and Mohand al-Shehri killed the pilots Victor Saracini and Michael Horrocks allowing Marwan al-Shehhi to take control of the plane.